Arcanorum/rogueworld/guides/items/ITEMS.md

 ## Done!
 That is the basic process for adding most items in the game.
 Try changing the values in the config files to experiment with the item.

-Consider adding another item of a different kind for practice, or move on the the more advanced guide for more complex items.
+Consider adding another item of a different kind for practice, adding a crafting recipe for this new item (see the *Getting started: Crafting recipes* guide), or move on to the more advanced guide for more complex items.

 # Creating a complex item